sugimotot/btsdoc-portal/developers/1_installation/1-3_windows.md

     cd %GRA_ROOT%
     cmake-gui -G "Visual Studio 12"

-Then run
+Then Run:

     run_cmake_x64.bat

-This pops up the cmake gui, but if you've used CMake before it will probably be showing the wrong data, so fix that:
+This pops up the cmake GUI.

+#### However, if you've used CMake before it will probably be showing the wrong data,
+To fix the issue, chekt
 - Where is the source code: D:\bitshares\bitshares-core
 - Where to build the binaries: D:\bitshares\x64

+Then, in the cmake GUI, hit `Configure`.
-Then hit Configure.
-It may ask you to specify a generator for this project; if it does, choose Visual Studio 12 2013 Win64 for 64 bit builds and select Use default native compilers.
+It may ask you to specify a generator for this project; if it does, choose **Visual Studio 12 2013 Win64** for 64 bit builds and select **Use default native compilers**.
 Look through the output and fix any errors.
-Then hit Generate.
+Then hit `Generate`.

-- Launch Visual Studio and load D:\bitshares\x64\BitShares.sln
+- Launch Visual Studio and load `D:\bitshares\x64\BitShares.sln`

-- Set Active Configuration to RelWithDebInfo, ensure Active Solution platform is x64 for 64 bit builds
+- Set Active Configuration to `RelWithDebInfo`, ensure Active Solution platform is `x64 `for 64 bit builds

-- Build Solution
+- `Build` Solution

 Or you can build the INSTALL target in Visual Studio which will copy all of the necessary files into your D:\bitshares\install directory, then copy all of those files to the bin directory.